 Staff have a secure knowledge of how to promote children's learning and development and know the children in their care very well.
 Comprehensive information is obtained from parents so that staff can establish each child's starting points on entry to the nursery.
-Planning is based on children's individual needs and interests and is adapted and added to on an ongoing basis to ensure children's next steps are incorporated.
-Consequently, most children are keen to participate in activities, have fun and make good progress in their learning and development.
+Planning is based on children's individual needs and interests and is adapted and added to on an ongoing basis to ensure their next steps are incorporated.
+Consequently, children are keen to participate in activities, have fun and make good progress in their learning and development.
 Staff observe children to find out about their needs, what they are interested in and what they can do.
-They then analyse these observations and highlight children's achievements or their need for further support which is incorporated into planning.
+They then analyse these observations and highlight children's achievements or their need for further support, which is incorporated into planning.
 However, on occasion, younger children are not provided with further challenge to extend their skills and learning.
 For example, they complete a jigsaw puzzle with ease and show sustained interest in this activity.
 However, staff do not extend this by providing other, more challenging jigsaws.
-The learning environment generally contains resources which are stimulating and accessible to children which promotes their learning and independence.
-However, there is scope to enhance this further by clearly displaying more print so children can begin to learn new words, link sounds to letters and understand that text carries meaning.
+Younger children enjoy sitting in small groups with staff reading books with them.
+This encourages their understanding of print and enhances their enjoyment of books and reading.
+However, the organisation of story time for the 'tweenies' does not allow them to fully listen without distractions, which does not always promote their concentration as effectively as possible.

-Staff provide a good range of activities and support most children to choose what they want to do, which helps to build their independence.
-They know when to get involved and when to allow children to carry on playing so that their play is not disrupted and children can make their own decisions.
-Consequently, children are good at initiating play and are able to become deeply involved in activities, such as, imaginative play with the shop and dolls.
+Staff provide a good range of activities and support children to choose what they want to do, which helps to build their independence.
+They know when to get involved and when to allow children to carry on playing so that their play is not disrupted and they can make their own decisions.
+Consequently, children are good at initiating play and can become deeply involved in activities, such as imaginative play with the dolls.
 Children's communication and language skills are effectively nurtured.
 Staff give children time to talk and ask questions to make them think and develop their own ideas.
-Staff in the baby room recognise the way in which individual children communicate and respond appropriately to this, supporting children with facial expressions and encouraging children to explore their facial expressions with mirrors.
-Children are given ample opportunities to learn and make sense of their physical world as they go for walks in the local community and staff encourage children's interest in books.
+With the youngest children staff recognise the way in which individual children communicate and respond appropriately to this, supporting children with facial expressions and encouraging them to explore their facial expressions with mirrors.
+Children are given ample opportunities to learn and make sense of their physical world as they go for walks in the local community and watch with interest the pigeons and squirrels on the neighbouring green.

 Staff take many steps to ensure that children have the necessary skills for their transition into school.
-They ensure the prime and specific areas of learning are prioritised in planning.
-Children are encouraged to be as independent as possible and are learning good social skills, such as sharing, taking turns and good table manners.
-Staff put a wealth of additional resources, particularly, in the role play area so that children become familiar with these and can use them in their play.
-For example, they add a range of fruit and vegetables to the shop to inspire children.
-Positive feedback is received from schools about how guickly children who have attended the setting settle and are well-prepared for this transition into school.
+Children are encouraged to be as independent as possible and are learning good social skills, such as, sharing, taking turns and good table manners.
+Positive feedback is received from schools about how quickly children who have attended the setting settle and are well prepared for this transition into school.

 Staff discuss children's progress, activities and achievements with their parents on a daily basis and also more formally at 'open nights'.
 They listen to what parents tell them about what children have been doing at home and use this information to help with activity planning.
-This promotes a two way flow of information, knowledge and expertise between them and staff, and has a positive impact on children's learning.
+This promotes a two way flow of information, knowledge and expertise between them and staff and has a positive impact on children's learning.
 Parents speak highly of the activities provided and of the progress their children are making in their development.